Exemption based on VAT

 The formula is as follows:

-(CA / number of days in a year ) x number of days between start and last day of year.
+(CA / number of days in a year ) x number of days between start and last day of the year.

 This calculation makes it possible to determine whether the company can continue to benefit from the exemption from VAT in the following year.